evenwebb/wtw-cinemas-calendar/README.md

-# WTW Cinema Scraper
+# WTW Cinema's Movie Schedule Scraper

-This repository contains a Python script that scrapes upcoming film releases from WTW Cinemas across multiple locations (St Austell, Newquay, Wadebridge, and Truro) and converts them into a ready-to-import iCalendar (`.ics`) file.
+This repository contains a Python script that scrapes upcoming film releases from the Cornwall cinema chain, WTW Cinemas, across multiple locations (St Austell, Newquay, Wadebridge, and Truro) and converts them into a ready-to-import iCalendar (`.ics`) file.
+The script can be run for free using GitHub Actions.
+Clone the repository, edit the configuration, and enable actions to push changes to the repository in repository settings.

 Running the scraper generates `wtw_cinema.ics` which can be added to Google Calendar, Outlook, Apple Calendar or any other iCalendar compatible application.